-Data inputs derived from combination of modellable risk factors-
+Data inputs derived from combination of modellable risk factors

 - 4. An institution shall ensure that: - (a) it derives data input used in an institution's risk measurement model from only modellable risk factors.
-An institution may use interpolation from a combination of modellable risk factors to determine a data input; provided that if so specified in the IMA permission, an institution may use extrapolation to determine a data input if: the extrapolation is only a reasonable distance from the closest modellable risk factor; - (i) the extrapolation shall only be to a reasonable distance from the closest modellable risk factor; and - (ii) the extrapolation must be based on a combination of more than one modellable risk factor; - (b) where an institution uses interpolation or extrapolation to generate a data input for the institution's risk measurement model, it must determine the theoretical changes in portfolio value for the P&L attribution requirements in accordance with Article 325bg using that same interpolation or extrapolation; and - (c) by way of derogation, where an institution additionally calculates a stress scenario risk measure referred to in Article 325bk for one or more non-modellable risk factors that relate to that data input, the institution may also include the changes in those non-modellable risk factors for the purposes of determining the theoretical changes in portfolio value for the P&L attribution requirements in accordance with Article 325bg.
+An institution may use interpolation from a combination of modellable risk factors to determine a data input; provided that if so specified in the IMA permission, an institution may use extrapolation to determine a data input if the extrapolation is only a reasonable distance from the closest modellable risk factor; - (b) where an institution uses interpolation or extrapolation to generate a data input for the institution's risk measurement model, it must determine the theoretical changes in portfolio value for the P&L attribution requirements in accordance with Article 325bg using that same interpolation or extrapolation; and - (c) by way of derogation, where an institution additionally calculates a stress scenario risk measure referred to in Article 325bk for one or more non-modellable risk factors that relate to that data input, the institution may also include the changes in those non-modellable risk factors for the purposes of determining the theoretical changes in portfolio value for the P&L attribution requirements in accordance with Article 325bg.